jsfowles/design-system-notes/typescript-notes.md

 In previous years, Storybook built new workflows such as documenting and testing components, while also solving multi-framework compatibility.
 Thanks to these explorations, they now understand what’s needed for a solid UI developer experience.

 *But as Storybook expands, it’s trickier to maintain.
 This is especially painful since frontend frameworks and build tools are rapidly evolving.*

-In 2021 we re-architected Storybook’s core for performance, in partnership with Webpack and Shopify UX engineering.
-Now that we have a better handle on performance, we’re setting our sights on improving stability.

 Storybook rearchitected its core performance, in partnership with Webpack and Shopify UX engineering.